sebastianhaber/sebastianhaber/README.md

 - 😂 Bezbekownia - (Private) React WebApp with memes.
 Add your own pictures, like and comment other's memes.
 Connected to Strapi.
 - 🔫 [Infonite](https://github.com/sebastianhaber/infonite "Infonite") - app with current shop in Fortnite.
 Built with [Fortnite-api](https://fortnite-api.com/).
-- 💲 [Money Management](http://github.com/sebastianhaber/moneymanagement "Money Management") - React Native App is created for people who have problems with money controlling.
+- 💲 [Money Management](http://github.com/sebastianhaber/moneymanagement "Money Management") - React Native App, which is created for people who have problems with money controlling.